 What causes bad gut bacteria?

 Diet and lifestyle factors, including poor sleep quality, alcohol consumption, and inactivity, can harm your gut bacteria.
 Your body may not digest food properly in the stomach.
+This could be because you don’t have strong enough stomach acid.
 This can lead to bad bacteria overgrowth in the small intestine.
 If the small intestine doesn’t move food through at a fast enough pace that can also lead to bacterial overgrowth.
 It’s not always bad gut bacteria.
 You may unknowingly ingest pathogens from tainted food or from daily activities like swimming.
 There are many ways in which the microbiome in the gut can become out of balance.